Emmanuel-Irabor/alx-system_engineering-devops/0x00-shell_basics/README.md

-To Write a script that prints the absolute path name of the current working directory.
+The file in this directory shows a command that prints the absolute path name of the current working directory.